-Delhi, the capital of India, can easily be symbolized with a lotus where each petal represents different eras and milestones of the history.
-Starting from the ages of Mahabharata to British rule, Delhi has been always the most preferred destination for the power-seekers whoever wished to start their legacy in India.
+Delhi, the capital of India, can easily be symbolized with a lotus where each petal represents different eras and milestones of history.
+Starting from the ages of Mahabharata to British rule, Delhi has been always the most preferred destination for the power-seekers who wished to start their legacy in India.
 The city is thus studded with mementos and edifice carrying reminiscence of the bygone era.

 Being the third-largest city and capital of India, no wonder, Delhi has gained the position of North India`s industrial hub.
 It presents a nice montage of the modern and ancient life where Old Delhi carries the heritage of the 17th and 19th century and New Delhi boasts of modern city life.
 Once the capital of Mughals, Old Delhi is adorned with cenotaphs, mausoleums, mosques, and forts all narrating the saga of Muslim history.
 But if you think this is all about Delhi, then you are mistaken, as the splendor of New Delhi is yet to discover.
-With the advent of British rulers, a need for the new capital was needed and thus Sir Edwin Lutyens came into limelight with a new version of Delhi with imperial architecture and government buildings creating New Delhi.
+With the advent of British rulers, a need for the new capital was needed and thus Sir Edwin Lutyens came into the limelight with a new version of Delhi with imperial architecture and government buildings creating New Delhi.
 Delhi, combining both Old and New Delhi seems to never lose its charming mystery with the passage of time.